PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/recipes/pirogue-pc/index.md

 To follow this recipe we need:
 * a PC with one Ethernet interface, one wireless interface and Debian 11 freshly installed
 * the wireless interface has to support the AP mode (access-point mode)
-* the PC is connected to your local network via its Ethernet adapter
+* the PC is connected to our local network via its Ethernet adapter
 * the PC has an Internet connection

 ## Prepare the system
-We will do everything by command line so, connect to your PC and run the following command to upgrade it:
+We will do everything by command line so, we connect to our PC and run the following command to upgrade it:

 ```bash
 sudo apt update
 sudo apt dist-upgrade
 ```

-Then install `iw` to check if your wireless interface supports the AP mode:
+Then install `iw` to check if the wireless interface supports the AP mode:

 ```bash
 sudo apt install iw
 ```

-run `iw list`and scroll through its output to check if your wireless interface supports the AP mode.
+run `iw list`and scroll through its output to check if the wireless interface supports the AP mode.
 If so, it should look like

 {{< img src="img/ap-mode.png" alt="Output of iw list" class="d-block mx-auto shadow" >}}

 ## Install the PiRogue packages
-Next, you have to add the PTS PPA (repositoty containing all PiRogue packages) by running
+Next, we have to add the PTS PPA (repositoty containing all PiRogue packages) by running

 ```bash
 sudo curl -o /etc/apt/sources.list.d/pirogue.list https://pts-project.org/ppa/pirogue.list